-- The basic strategic lines governing the management by la Caixa Banking Foundation of its ownership interest in CaixaBank; - The relationships between the board of trustees of la Caixa Banking Foundation and CaixaBank's governing bodies; - The general criteria governing transactions between la Caixa Banking Foundation and CaixaBank and the mechanisms to avoid conflicts of interest; - The basic criteria relating to the assignment and use of distinctive signs and domain names owned by la Caixa Banking Foundation by CaixaBank and its Group; - The granting to la Caixa Banking Foundation of a right of first refusal in respect of the interest of CaixaBank in Montede Piedad;
+The Savings Banks and Banking Foundations Act requires banking foundations to enter into a protocol for managing their stakes in financial institutions.
+The Caixa Banking Foundation protocol managing its ownership interest in CaixaBank regulates, among others: (a) the basic strategic lines governing the management by la Caixa Banking Foundation of its ownership interest in CaixaBank; (b) the relationships between the board of trustees of la Caixa Banking Foundation and CaixaBank's governing bodies; (c) the general criteria governing transactions between la Caixa Banking Foundation and CaixaBank and the mechanisms to avoid conflicts of interest; and (d) the granting to la Caixa Banking Foundation of a right of first refusal in respect of the interest of CaixaBank in Monte de Piedad.